Adelaide Zoo

 6-8kg

-Adelaide Zoo’s sister site, Monarto Safari Park, is home to more than 31 Tassie Devils, which form an important part of the mainland insurance population.
-They’re also part of a highly successful breeding program, which saw three devils released into the wild of Maria Island in 2013 to establish a wild free range, disease free population.
+Adelaide Zoo’s sister site, Monarto Safari Park, is home to 14 Tassie Devils, which form an important part of the mainland insurance population.
+They’re also part of a highly successful breeding program, which saw three devils released into the wild of Maria Island in 2013 to establish a wild free-range, disease-free population.

 Tasmanian Devils are Australia’s largest living marsupial carnivore.
 They were once widespread over mainland Australia, however, the introduction of the dingo is thought to have caused their extinction on the mainland.
 Today, the Tasmanian Devil is found only on the island state of Tasmania.